Fred Ryan

-Frederick Joseph Ryan Jr. (born April 12, 1955) is an American media entrepreneur, political analyst, author, and lawyer who served as the publisher and chief executive officer of The Washington Post from 2014 to 2023.
+Frederick Joseph Ryan Jr. (born April 12, 1955) is an American media entrepreneur, author, and lawyer who served as the publisher and chief executive officer of The Washington Post from 2014 to 2023.
 He was the president and chief operating officer of Allbritton Communications Company and the founding chief executive officer and president of Politico.
-He served as the chief of staff for former President Ronald Reagan from 1989 to 1995 and is the chairman of the board of trustees of the Ronald Reagan Presidential Foundation and Institute.
+He served as the chief of staff for former President Ronald Reagan from 1989 to 1995 and is the chairman of the board of trustees of the Ronald Reagan Presidential Foundation and Institute and Director of the Center on Civility and Democracy.

 Early life

 Ryan was born on April 12, 1955, in Tampa, Florida.
 His parents, Fred and Beth Ryan, were both military veterans.
 He grew up on military bases in the US and abroad.

 Education

 In 1977, Ryan graduated magna cum laude with a bachelor's degree from the University of Southern California.
 In 1980, Ryan graduated with honors from the USC Law School.

 Ryan received an honorary doctorate and delivered the commencement address at the Wake Forest University graduation ceremony in 2019.